 There are benefits to sector investing, but it may not be the best approach for all investors.
 To determine the best investing strategy for you, you’ll need to consider your long-term goals, your risk tolerance, financial objectives, and the amount of time and effort you want to spend choosing investments.

-With the SoFi Invest brokerage platform, you can build a portfolio of individual stocks or sector ETFs, or they can opt for automated investing in which the platform manages and rebalances the portfolio on your behalf.
+With the SoFi Invest investing app, you can build a portfolio of individual stocks or sector ETFs, or they can opt for automated investing in which the platform manages and rebalances the portfolio on your behalf.

 Photo credit: iStock/diego_cervo